Kaela Johnson, Melissa Lopez-Martinez | Review

 The cast is filled with Hollywood A-listers such as:

-- Zuri, Forest Whitaker, notably known for his role as Cecil Gaines in Lee Daniels’: The Butler and his lead role as Idi Amin in The Last King of Scotland
+- Zuri: played by Forest Whitaker, notably known for his role as Cecil Gaines in Lee Daniels’: The Butler and his lead role as Idi Amin in The Last King of Scotland

-- Agent Ross, Martin Freeman, notably known for his role in the UK version of The Office
+- Agent Ross: played by Martin Freeman, notably known for his role in the UK version of The Office

 This film was adapted by the highly successful Marvel comic of the same name, which revolves around the kingdom of Wakanda, an advanced, futuristic world hidden in the continent of Africa.